What is Line Editing and How Can It Fix Your Book?

 ✔️ Read everything out loud.
 Do your sentences flow well?
 Does their order make sense?
 Does the dialogue sound natural coming out of a human (or vampiric) mouth?
 If you find yourself gasping for breath before the end of a sentence, consider slicing it up.
 If you stumble over a certain word, rework or cut it.

 ✔️ Do a style audit for your own, personal clichés.
 Of course you want to avoid actual clichés — expressions like “in the nick of time” and “raining cats and dogs” can make any piece of writing feel boilerplate.
 But writers should pay attention to their own stylistic quirks as well; you don't want to overuse them and irritate your readers.

-For example, do you use way too many em dashes?
+For example, do you use way too many semicolons?
 Do your characters constantly "chortle" instead of laugh or "declaim" their words instead of saying them?
 Whether or not these choices were intentional during your writing, it's important to be mindful about them during your edit.